pratikpatel8982/yt-dlp-hianime/README.md

 ## Usage

-This plugin will be invoked automatically when it detects compatble url.
+This plugin will be invoked automatically when it detects compatible url.